-I’m seeing some submissions lately that put the cart before the horse in terms of what they’re pitching.
-Several writers write and say, “I have such and such project that would make a great app.
+Writers, one of the most valuable query letter tips I can give you is not to put the cart before the horse in terms of what you’re pitching.
+When I was a literary agent, sometimes I’d see writers who’d say, “I have such and such project that would make a great app.
 And then this other project just screams to be developed into a touring ice show.
 Finally, I can just see the face of my third protagonist plastered on everything from stuffed animals to t-shirts.”

-There’s a lot to be said about focusing on your project as a book idea and letting all these other things come later.
-Since I’m seeing more and more of this type of pitch, I want to remind everyone that it’s okay to simply have a book that’s going to make a good book.
+There’s a lot to be said about focusing on your project as a book idea rather than a multiplatform publishing idea.
+I saw enough of this type of pitch that I want to drive home one of my query letter tips: it’s okay to simply have a book that’s going to make a good book.
 In fact, that’s the point of trying to query a book.

 And let me just add to what I’ve already said by emphasizing that nowhere is it stated that every single book idea will get every single ancillary product/right/option in the world.
 When you look at the sheer number of things that get published every year, a much smaller percentage goes on to merchandising opportunities, movie options, video game licenses, and all of the other things that some aspiring writers dream about.